catalystneuro/lerner-lab-to-nwb/src/lerner_lab_to_nwb/seiler_2024/seiler_2024_notes.md

 - DMS-Excitatory has some csv files w/ only session-aggregated info (total right rewards but not right reward times) ex.
 ChR2/121_280.CSV -- do you have individual session info for these animals?
 - RI 60 LEFT_STIM, RI 30 LEFT_STIM, and RK_C_FR1_BOTH_1hr msns show up in opto data but don't have associated files -- assumed to be the same as their right counterparts?

+## Metadata
+### Notes
+- Some medpc filenames/sessions have incomplete or missing subject names (ex.
+75 instead of 75.214) -- need to do some matching operation
+- Punishment Group has a typo for PR ('Punishment Resitant' instead of 'Punishment Resistant') -- I'll fix on my end

+### Questions
+- Some of the subject_ids are not present in the metadata excel file -- pls provide
+- Some animals are missing the "Hemisphere with DMS" field -- pls provide